vosen/ZLUDA/README.md

 ```
 in the main directory of the project.
 ### Linux
+You should install most recent run-time an developer driver packages as outlined here: https://dgpu-docs.intel.com/installation-guides/index.html.
+Additionally, you should have `ocl-icd-opencl-dev` (or equivalent) installed.
-If you are building on Linux you must also symlink (or rename) the ZLUDA output library:
+If you are building on Linux you must also symlink (or rename) the ZLUDA output binaries after ZLUDA build finishes:
 ```
 ln -s libnvcuda.so target/release/libcuda.so
 ln -s libcuda.so target/release/libcuda.so.1